 I would show my colleagues a better, more humane way to deal with our mouse problem!
 I wanted to be an example of another way, and one not ending with the death of a living creature.

 I went online and bought a couple of humane mousetraps, paying for them out of pocket.
 They arrived about two weeks later, and I set them up around the office where the rodent sightings were most frequent.

 Now, the fiasco.

 So I went on checking the traps daily for about a month.
 Other than those few times when the mice ate and escaped unscathed, nothing happened.
-Time passed, my attention moved on, and I slowly lost interest in checking the traps.
-Then the fall break at school sent many in my office on a bit of leave.
-The guy in the office next to mine took a week of vacation followed by a week of official travel.
-His office was empty for over two weeks.
+Time passed, my attention moved on, and I stopped checking every day.
+The fall break at school sent many in my office on a bit of leave.
+The guy next door took a week of vacation followed by a week of official travel, leaving his office empty for two weeks.

-Meanwhile, the mouse sightings continued to increase, many in broad daylight.
+Meanwhile, mouse sightings continued to increase, many in broad daylight.
 The grumbling over my lack of results grew louder.